 Many women swear by this, but here’s what doctors say.

 You’ve probably heard at least one friend swear that her acne cleared up once she started on the Pill.
-But then again, many women start taking birth control around the same time that they would naturally start having less acne—so is it fact, fiction, or just a coincidence?
+Then again, many women start taking birth control around the same time that they would naturally start having less acne.
+Is it fact, fiction, or just a coincidence?

-Yup, it’s a fact.
-“Clearer skin is one of the perks of taking birth control other than preventing pregnancy,” says ob-gyn and maternal-fetal medicine specialist Kecia Gaither, MD, of the Lincoln Medical and Mental Health Center in New York City.
+Yup, it tends to be true.
+“Clearer skin is one of the perks of taking birth control other than preventing pregnancy,” says Kecia Gaither, MD, Ob/Gyn and Maternal-Fetal Medicine Specialist of the Lincoln Medical and Mental Health Center in New York City.

-And it goes a step further: The FDA actually approves the use of some birth control brands specifically to treat acne, as well as other hormonal issues, like irregular periods or painful cramps.
-(Learn from a dermatologist about what causes acne here.)
+It goes a step further: The FDA actually approves the use of some contraception brands specifically to treat acne.
+Some types of birth control can also treat other hormonal issues, like irregular periods or painful cramps.

 “Birth control can lower levels of testosterone in your bloodstream,” says Dr. Gaither.
-Different birth control options have different kinds and amounts of hormones, but the ones that contain both estrogen and progesterone are the most likely to improve acne.
+Different contraceptive options have different kinds and amounts of hormones.
+However, the ones that contain both estrogen and progesterone are the most likely to improve acne.

 Of course, non-hormonal options, like the copper IUD or condoms, should have no impact on acne.
-If you’re using a non-hormonal birth control but wish to take control over your acne, try these derm-approved tips for treating acne.
+If you’re using a non-hormonal birth control but wish to take control over your acne, check out these tips for preventing acne.

 Dr. Gaither, an ob-gyn and maternal fetal medicine specialist, is director of perinatal services at Lincoln Medical and Mental Health Center, a member of NYC Health + Hospitals System in Bronx, New York.